mp-se/gravitymon/src_docs/source/configuration.rst

 * **Influx DB v2 URL:**

    Endpoint to send data via http to InfluxDB.
-Format used :ref:`data-formats-influxdb2`
+Format used :ref:`data-formats-influxdb2`.
+You can customize the format using :ref:`format-editor`.

    SSL is not supported for this target.
 Raise a issue on github if this is wanted.